Return to 1912 at the Titanic Museum in Belfast

-Visit the Titanic Museum in Belfast and Then Travel North
+The Titanic Museum in Belfast

 Whenever you get the opportunity to make the slightest detour to a final destination and experience a different part of the world, do it.
 No matter if your ancillary time is nothing more than a passageway to another destination, make the time count.